 Ashwagandha has been used in the treatment of adrenal hyperplasia and adrenal insufficiency.
 Per this study, ashwagandha increases cortisol levels, decreases stress and fatigue, increases stamina, and even improves insulin sensitivity.
-It is thought that ashwagandha improves stress by modulating the hypothalamus pituitary-adrenal axis per research.
+It is thought that ashwagandha improves stress by modulating the hypothalamus-pituitary-adrenal axis per research.

 This pathway is responsible for the production of many hormones such as cortisol, and neurotransmitters like epinephrine.
 Ashwagandha may also help increase insulin sensitivity.
-Studies also found that ashwagandha improves male infertility, by decreasing oxidative stress and improved reproductive health in women by enhancing follicular stimulating hormone and luteinizing hormone increasing fertility.
+Studies also found that ashwagandha improves male infertility, by decreasing oxidative stress and improving reproductive health in women by enhancing follicular stimulating hormone and luteinizing hormone increasing fertility.

 Additionally, this study found that taking 600 mg of ashwagandha improved thyroid health in patients with elevated TSH, a sign of a thyroid hormone imbalance.

 But a word of caution in using ashwagandha is that some conflicting study results have also been found as well as some side effects.
-Caution is advised in pregnant women, those breastfeeding, or people with autoimmune disease including thyroid disease.
+Caution is advised in pregnant women, those breastfeeding, or people with autoimmune diseases including thyroid disease.
 Check with your doctor first.